FurryCoders/FALocalRepo/README.md

         * forceN<br>
         Prevents update and sync from stopping the download at the first already present submission.
 Download stops at the first downloaded submission from page N+1.
 Example: 'force4' will download the first 4 pages with no interruption and will allow the download to stop from page 5
         * all<br>
-        Like 'force' but it will prevent interrupting the download for the whole section (this means **ALL** pages from each user will be checked, only use for a limited ammount of users)
+        Like 'force' but it will prevent interrupting the download for the whole section (this means **ALL** pages from each user will be checked, only use for a limited amount of users)
         * quit<br>
         Quits the program when the current operation is completed